Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 With luck you have anti-virus in place to catch it.

-You can get the antivirus software for your smartphone, too.
-Yet, according to Pew, only 32 percent of people have it.
+You can get antivirus software for your smartphone, too.
+Yet, according to current cybersecurity research, only 32 percent of people have it on mobile devices, despite mobile devices being 25-40% more likely to fall for phishing attacks than desktop computers.

 Another way to protect your computer or mobile device is to turn on password or PIN or fingerprint locks.

-According to the Pew survey, 28 percent of smartphone owners don’t use a screen lock or other security feature to limit access to their phone.
+According to a popular survey, 28 percent of smartphone owners don’t use a screen lock or other security feature to limit access to their phone.

 Most people don’t secure their laptops either.
 It’s simple enough for a thief to grab your device and walk off with it and all the data in it.
 If you’ve got it set up with automatic logins to your financial sites, email or social media accounts, you’re even more vulnerable.